Important COVID-19 travel guidance

 Local travel - south west Uganda

 The parts of the Democratic Republic of Congo immediately neighbouring southwest Uganda have a history of instability and violent conflict can flare up with little notice.
 Take care when travelling in the area.
-The FCO advises against all travel to the provinces of the Democratic Republic of Congo that border Uganda.
+The FCDO advises against all travel to the provinces of the Democratic Republic of Congo that border Uganda.

 Local travel - eastern Uganda